-If you can, find ways to avoid lifting manually.
+If you can, find ways to avoid manual, physical lifting.
 When available, use mechanical lifts such as lifting tables, powered pallet jacks, forklifts and overhead lifting systems.
 Look for opportunities to integrate conveyor systems.
 Alternatively, try pushing or rolling instead of lifting, if possible.

 Other lifting recommendations include:

 - Get your body warmed up and stretch prior to the lift.

 - When lifting, keep your back straight and use the knees and legs to take most of the load.
 Don’t bend at the waist.

 - Know how much the item weighs prior to lifting to avoid an unexpected strain.

 - Plan your route and make sure the path is clear.

 - Ask another employee for help when lifting heavy loads.
 The NIOSH limit for lifting is 35 pounds per person under ideal circumstances before team lifting or mechanical lifting devices are recommended.